SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

 - Make sure to install ansible in the Ansible-Server by "sudo yum install ansible -y" then it becomes ansible server.
 - ansible-playbook -i inventory.ini -e ansible_user=centos -e ansible_password=DevOps321 <playbook_name>
+- ansible.builtin.ping ---> Its a ping module
+- ansible.builtin.package ---> Its a package module
+- ansible.builtin.service ---> Its a service module
+- ansible.builtin.debug ---> It will print whatever you give
+-

 ### Session-20
 - Configure roboshop project using ansible ?